image-source-control/image-source-control/readme.txt

 = 1.1.3 =

-* [feature] shortcode to list all images conntected to posts as a paginated list
+* [feature] shortcode to list all images conntected to all posts and pages as a paginated list
 * [fixed] content filter now finds images that have been edited (like rotated)
 * [fixed] checking for missing key to prevent error message
 * [fixed] added link to plugin homepage with more details